Spray Insulation replacement and removal cost between £35 and £70 per square foot.

 Spray Insulation Foam

-• It has a greater R value than batt insulation.
+• It has a greater R value greater than batt insulation.

-Here are described insulation removal costs According to the experts On average, “insulation replacement and removal can cost anywhere between £35 and £70 per square foot” which is depending on the type of insulation required to be installed and the cost of removing old insulation, which can be range from £5.00 to £10.00 per square foot.
+On average, the Insulation replacement and removal can cost anywhere between £35 and £70 per square foot depending on the type of insulation required to be installed and the cost of removing old insulation, which can range from £5.00 to £10.00 per square foot.

 If an energy evaluation is not something you want, you should check the following facts for yourself: